-computers (yes, punch cards, Fortran programming and mainframe computers).
+computers (yes, punch cards, Fortran programming, and mainframe computers).
 It’s been a love affair ever since!
-From the day my long time girlfriend and I married (between my sophomore and junior years in college), she has had to put up with my affairs with technology.
-Beginning with many late nights at the college computer center where I programmed for the school and then long days and late nights as I worked in the semiconductor industry.
-And ever since the early ’80s, she has had to endure new hardware purchases every two years or so and new software purchases even more frequently.
+From the day my long time girlfriend and I married (between my sophomore and junior years in college), she has had to put up with my love affair with technology.
+In the beginning, she dealt with many late nights at the college computer center, where I programmed for the school.
+And then long days and late nights as I worked in the semiconductor industry.
+Ever since the early ’80s, she has had to endure new hardware purchases every two years or so and new software purchases even more frequently.

 My latest shenanigan is out there at the bleeding edge of the new hybrid tablet computers.
 Again the price point is about $3K.
-What I’ve ordered (not due to be delivered until about February of 2016) is the “biggest,” “fastest” and most advanced model of what the manufacturer has to offer.
-It comprises the latest Intel Processor (for those who care, Core i7 Skylake), the fastest processor speed I could order, 16 Gigabytes of RAM and 1 Terabyte of solid state storage.
+What I’ve ordered (not due to be delivered until about February of 2016) is the “biggest,” “fastest,” and most advanced model of what the manufacturer has to offer.
+It comprises the latest Intel Processor (for those who care, Core i7 Skylake), the fastest processor speed I could order, 16 Gigabytes of RAM, and 1 Terabyte of solid-state storage.
 Whew!
-I can now more readily justify the hardware on the expanded digital image processing that I do which has picked up steam in the last four years since the Workstation purchase.
+I can now more readily justify the hardware on the expanded digital image processing that I do, which has picked up steam in the last four years since the Workstation purchase.
 But really?
 Justified?
 Yes, as long as I admit its want and not need!

 I have a couple of observations from the last 30 years of purchasing the latest hardware and software.
-First is that out here on the bleeding edge of technology it is relatively expensive.
-My first personal computer cost about $2.5 K and was a 640K Byte, 5.25 inch Floppy Disk with a very slow (kilohertz) 8 bit processor affair.
-Pretty interesting and I could even run a spreadsheet on it!
+First is that out here on the bleeding edge of technology, it is relatively expensive.
+My first personal computer cost about $2.5 K and was a 640K Byte, 5.25-inch Floppy Disk with a very slow (kilohertz) 8-bit processor affair.
+Pretty interesting, and I could even run a spreadsheet on it!
 Amazing.
-The next one had two floppy disks, perhaps it broke into the megahertz range on speed and I couldn’t imagine needing (okay, wanting) more than that.
-Boy, was I wrong.
-The price point stayed the same and the capacity, usability and functionality of the PCs just about doubled every two years.
+The next one had two floppy disks, perhaps it broke into the megahertz range on speed, and I couldn’t imagine needing (okay, wanting) more than that.
+Boy, was I wrong!
+The price point stayed the same, and the capacity, usability, and functionality of the PCs just about doubled every two years.
 I, of course, was always at the bleeding edge of these advances.
-Now the expense for all this was hard to keep in the budget at the beginning of my career, but my employers (and my wife) put up with it. </geek alert>
+The expense for all this was hard to keep in the budget at the beginning of my career.
+Thankfully, my employers (and my wife) put up with it. </Nerd Alert>